 But of course, she can’t ignore her dad’s illness forever, not when so much of her family life has been disrupted because of it, and not when she still can’t bring herself to hardly even talk to him.
 Not when she can’t help seeing him struggling to button his own shirts and trying desperately to be close to her again.

 But what do you know?
 Lindsey Leavitt pulls it off!
 It works!
 I enjoyed every page of it – some parts made me want to sob, others made me laugh outloud.
-I just wholeheartedly loved this book.
+I just wholeheartedly loved Sean Griswold’s Head.
 In fact, I already have the first book in her other series, Princess for Hire, on my bedside table.